Search

 Appendix – Referenced in ‘How you will be measured’.
 Indicates that additional information is provided in the Appendices, which are available at the end of each section.

-Housing/hatchery must be constructed and maintained to provide a safe and secure environment for birds/chicks
+Housing/hatchery must be constructed and maintained to provide a safe and secure environment for birds/ducklings

 How you will be measured